Pro-Reporting and Investigation

 February 16, 2009

-This policy applies to University employees (administrators, faculty, staff, and student employees).
+This procedure applies to University of Louisville Employees (administrators, faculty, staff, and student employees).

 REASON FOR PROCEDURE